callat-qcd/lattedb/how-to-use-local-dbs.md

 1. Work on the `feature-dual-db` branch
 2. Work on a machine which has access to ithems
-3. Make sure that `db-config.yaml` is set up such that you connect to ithems
+3. Make sure that `db-config.yaml` is set up such that you connect to the ithems postgres db
-4. Create a new file `db-config-local.yaml` with the content
+4. Create a new file `db-config-local.yaml` with the content (this will spawn the sqlite db for copying data back and forth)

 ```
 ENGINE: django.db.backends.sqlite3
 NAME: /path/to/local/file/db-name.sqlite
 ```

-5. Migrate models to new local db (you should make sure that models are up to date before `python makemigrations`)
+5. Migrate models to **new local db** (you should make sure that models are up to date (as in most recent commit).
+You can check this by running `python makemigrations`)

 ```bash
 lattedb migrate --database=local